 Three University of Sydney authors have been awarded Prime Minister’s Literary Awards across a number of categories for 2016.

-Video: Professor James Curran charts the recent history of ANZUS relations and looks ahead to a new dynamic under a new American President.
+What will a Trump presidency mean for the Australian-US alliance?
+Professor James Curran charts the recent history of ANZUS relations and looks ahead to a new dynamic under a new American President.

 The NSW Transport Minister wants to do away with timetables and trial on-demand public transport, but there's another solution, writes Associate Professor Pablo Guillen Alvarez.